Waikato/wekaDeeplearning4j/docs/user-guide/data.md

 Available parameters:

 - `wordVectorLocation`: File which provides the iterator with a serialized word embedding
+- `stopWords`: Stopword strategy to filter unnecessary words
+- `tokenizerFactory`: Defines how tokens are created
+- `tokenPreProcess`: Defines how tokens are preprocessed
 - `truncateLength`: Maximum number of words per document